-How Much Wet Food Should I Feed My Cat?
+How Much Wet Food Should You Feed a Cat?

-- Age & Life Stage: Kittens have different nutritional needs than adult or senior cats.
-Cats who are pregnant or nursing also have different needs.
+- Age and Life Stage: Kittens have different nutritional needs than adult or senior cats and need a specially formulated kitten food.
+How much wet food to feed a kitten is different from how much to feed an adult cat.
+Cats who are pregnant or nursing also have different nutritional needs.

-- Weight: If your cat is not at her ideal weight, you may need to give her smaller or larger portions to help her achieve and maintain a healthy weight.
+- Weight: If your cat is not at their ideal weight, you may need to give them smaller or larger portions to help them achieve and maintain a healthy weight.

 - Energy Level: Cats who are active and playful throughout the day may require more calories than those who prefer to spend their time napping.

-- Type of Food: Dry and wet cat food differ in calories, as well as portion sizes.
-You’ll want to ensure you’re feeding an appropriate amount of food, whether you feed dry, wet or a combination of both.
+- Type of Food: Wet and dry cat food differ in calories, as well as portion sizes.
+You’ll want to ensure you’re feeding an appropriate amount of food, whether you feed wet, dry or a combination of the two.